cbarnes0815/School_District_Analysis/README.md

 <img src ="Resources/Adjusted_School_Spending.png"/>

 ## Scores by school size
-There was little to no impacted on the spending ranges after removing the 9th grade scores.
+There was little to no impacted on the school size range after removing the 9th grade scores.
 Thomas HS falls within the range to be classified as a medium sized school.

 Original Analysis:
 <img src ="Resources/Original_School_Size.png"/>